How to install Django¶

 Install pip.
 The easiest is to use the standalone pip installer.
 If your distribution already has

 pipinstalled, you might need to update it if it’s outdated.
 If it’s outdated, you’ll know because installation won’t work.

-- After you’ve created and activated a virtual environment, enter the command
+After you’ve created and activated a virtual environment, enter the command:

 Installing a distribution-specific package¶

 Check the distribution specific notes to see if your platform/distribution provides official Django packages/installers.
-Distribution-provided packages will typically allow for automatic installation of dependencies and easy upgrade paths; however, these packages will rarely contain the latest release of Django.
+Distribution-provided packages will typically allow for automatic installation of dependencies and supported upgrade paths; however, these packages will rarely contain the latest release of Django.

 Installing the development version¶

 If you decide to use the latest development version of Django, you’ll want to pay close attention to the development timeline, and you’ll want to keep an eye on the release notes for the upcoming release.
 This will help you stay on top of any new features you might want to use, as well as any changes you’ll need to make to your code when updating your copy of Django.
 (For stable releases, any necessary changes are documented in the release notes.)

 If you’d like to be able to update your Django code occasionally with the latest bug fixes and improvements, follow these instructions: